March 13th, 2017

 Dalton Associates is approved by the Canadian Psychological Association (CPA) to offer continuing education for psychologists.
 Dalton Associates maintains responsibility for the program.
 OACCPP CE credits pending.

-- Filed under: Couples Therapy, Couples Work, Events, Family Conflict, Family Issues, Family Therapy, Marriage & Couples Counselling, Marriage and Family
+- Filed under: Couples Therapy, Couples Work, Events, Family Conflict, Family Therapy, Marital Issues, Marriage & Couples Counselling